8BitJustin/personal-blog-website/README.md

 # Personal Blog (JODBlog)

 Simple website that displays a home page for blog posts, login page for admin, and a create/edit/delete page.

+The main page is accessible to anyone that is able to view normally.
+The login button will lead you to the posts page, where only the user that logs in can create/edit/delete posts.

 ## Getting Started